 - 3.5 cups chicken bone broth, plus more if needed

 - 2 Tbsp apple cider vinegar

 - Avocado slices, for serving

-- Melt butter in a large pot over medium heat.
+- Melt butter or ghee in a large pot over medium heat.
 Add the onion, garlic and poblano pepper, and stir.
 After a few minutes, add the ground beef and break up with a spatula.
 Add the choirzo (either as slices or removed from casing) and taco seasoning.
 Stir well and continue to cook.